rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/Audio-Classification-and-GPIO-Response-Rubik-Pi-3.md

 ## ​Hardware Setup

- 1. Plug in the power supply, USB microphone, and Ethernet cable to the Rubik Pi.
+ 1. Plug in the power supply, USB microphone, and Ethernet cable to the RUBIK Pi.
  2. Connect the other end of the Ethernet cable to your router.
- 3. Press the power button and wait for the Rubik Pi to boot.
+ 3. Press the power button and wait for the RUBIK Pi to boot.
- 4. Log in to your router’s admin interface to see the IP assigned to the Rubik Pi, or attach a keyboard, mouse, and monitor.
+ 4. Log in to your router’s admin interface to see the IP assigned to the RUBIK Pi, or attach a keyboard, mouse, and monitor.
- 5. SSH into the Rubik Pi, or login directly on the console:
+ 5. SSH into the RUBIK Pi, or login directly on the console:

  user: `ubuntu` pass: `ubuntu`
->  Note: This tutorial assumes your Rubik Pi is running Canonical Ubuntu.
+>  Note: This tutorial assumes your RUBIK Pi is running Canonical Ubuntu.
 For Qualcomm Linux, `root / rubikpi` may be valid credentials.

 ## ​Sound Classification Project